Guitar Anatomy Including Parts, String Labels, Fret Numbering & More! (Infographics)

 String names: E A D G B E

-When beginning to play guitar, you’ll most likely start with open chords with the most popular being C-A-G-E-D. When looking at chord diagrams, the dots will indicate where on the fret space you’ll need to place your fingers.
+When beginning to play, you’ll most likely start with open chords with the most popular being C-A-G-E-D. When looking at chord diagrams, the dots will indicate where on the fret space you’ll need to place your fingers.
 The numbers on the dots will indicate which finger to position there.

 With your thumb rested on the back of the neck, the 1 position will refer to the index finger, 2nd position to the middle finger, and so on.